Paul Goldschmidt Player Props: Cardinals vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective eight K/9, which ranks 25th in MLB.
+- The Pirates pitching staff is 23rd in MLB with a collective 8.3 strikeouts per nine innings.

-- The Pirates' 4.54 team ERA ranks 16th among all league pitching staffs.
+- The Pirates have the 13th-ranked team ERA among all league pitching staffs (4.46).

-- Pirates pitchers combine to rank 19th in baseball in home runs given up (17 total, 1.3 per game).
+- The Pirates rank 17th in baseball in home runs surrendered (17 total, 1.2 per game).

-- The Pirates are sending Oviedo (1-0) out to make his third start of the season.
+- Contreras (1-1) gets the start for the Pirates, his third of the season.

-- The righty last pitched on Sunday against the Chicago White Sox, when he threw 6 2/3 scoreless innings while giving up five hits.
+- The right-hander last pitched on Monday against the Houston Astros, when he went 3 1/3 innings, allowing seven earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.